csci338/fall2023/pages/_assignments/lab07.md

 You are now ready to build your React app.

 ## 3. Implement Your React Application
-React -- and client-side frameworks in general -- offer many convenient features including:
+React and other client-side frameworks offer many convenient features including:
 * A way to encapsulate smaller snippets of functionality into components
 * A set of design patterns that other developers are likely also familiar with (so you can hit the ground running)
 * A set of convenience functions for managing common tasks (like DOM Manipulation and managing state)